pazorrro/ScrollE2/README.md

 scroll.init();
 ```

-In this example, all `img` elements on the page will have a fade-in animation from the right, and all `p` elements will have a fade-in animation from the bottom.
+In this example, all elements with the class "img" will have a fade-in animation from the right, and all "p" elements will have a fade-in animation from the bottom.

 ## Advanced Usage